 The fire started in the chimney of one of several tenementRented dwelling

-s in what is now the garden behind Brimble & Rose Cottages on the eastern side of St James Rd, opposite Hingsdon Lane.
+or lands in what is now the garden behind Brimble & Rose Cottages on the eastern side of St James Rd, opposite Hingsdon Lane.
 According to the Bridport News it was occupied by George Watts and was at the end of the row, that was almost certainly the eastern end, furthest from the road.
 Mr Walbridge, the Postmaster, spotted the chimney fire at “about ten minutes to eleven” and alerted the household.
 They closed all the doors and windows and threw salt on the fire but burning matter from the chimney caught the thatch alight.

 This row of tenementRented dwelling

-s, constructed to run perpendicular to the road, apparently contained four other households each of which seemed to occupy just four rooms.
+or lands, constructed to run perpendicular to the road, apparently contained four other households each of which seemed to occupy just four rooms.

 According to the 1891 census, which was compiled about a year before the fire, George Watts (37) a Farm Labourer, his wife Sarah (44) and eight children (three sons and five daughters) aged from 8 months to 15 years made up the household where the fire started.